reactive-python/reactpy/docs/source/reference/hooks-api.rst

 - ✅ Call Hooks from another custom hook

-Following this rule ensures stateful logic for IDOM component is always clearly separated from the rest of your codebase.
+Following this rule ensures stateful logic for ReactPy component is always clearly separated from the rest of your codebase.

 Flake8 Plugin
 -------------

-We provide a Flake8 plugin called `flake8-idom-hooks <Flake8 Linter Plugin>`_ that helps
+We provide a Flake8 plugin called `flake8-reactpy-hooks <Flake8 Linter Plugin>`_ that helps
 to enforce the two rules described above.
-You can ``pip`` install it directly, or with the ``lint`` extra for IDOM:
+You can ``pip`` install it directly, or with the ``lint`` extra for ReactPy:

 .. code-block:: bash

-    pip install flake8-idom-hooks
+    pip install flake8-reactpy-hooks

 Once installed running, ``flake8`` on your code will start catching errors.
 For example:

 .. code-block:: bash

-    flake8 my_idom_components.py
+    flake8 my_reactpy_components.py

 Might produce something like the following output:

 .. code-block:: text

-    ./my_idom_components:10:8 ROH102 hook 'use_effect' used inside if statement
+    ./my_reactpy_components:10:8 ROH102 hook 'use_effect' used inside if statement
-    ./my_idom_components:23:4 ROH102 hook 'use_state' used outside component or hook definition
+    ./my_reactpy_components:23:4 ROH102 hook 'use_state' used outside component or hook definition

 See the Flake8 docs for
 `more info <https://flake8.pycqa.org/en/latest/user/configuration.html>`__.